Fills

 @band() decorator creates a band (two horizontal lines usually with a semi-transparent fill in between them).

-value1— Value of the first horizontal line of a band on a vertical scale of an indicator.value2— Value of the second horizontal line of a band on a vertical scale of an indicator.title— Human readable title which is visible in the indicator’s Settings panel.fill_color— Color of the background.line_color— Color of the line.line_style— Style of the line.
+value1— Value of the first horizontal line of a band on a vertical scale of an indicator.value2— Value of the second horizontal line of a band on a vertical scale of an indicator.title— Human-readable title which is visible in the indicator’s Settings panel.fill_color— Color of the background.line_color— Color of the line.line_style— Style of the line.
 It is represented as enum value of typeline_style.line_width— Width of the line.